-On Linux, to easily reuse specific fields, create a display configuration file in YAML format and set the environment variable ILO_DISPLAY_CONFIG to point to that file.
-You no longer need to specify specific fields on the list command line.
+On Linux, for ease of reuse of specific fields, create a display configuration file in YAML format and set the environment variable ILO_DISPLAY_CONFIG to point to that file.
+Thereafter, you no longer need to specify specific fields on the list command line.